 Amnesty International calls on President Lasso to cease stigmatising and repressing those exercising their right to peaceful protest, to publish detailed information on the number of people injured and detained, as well as the charges against them, and to address the structural causes that have led various sectors of the population to demonstrateErika Guevara-Rosas, Americas director at Amnesty International

 An earlier version of the decree, which contained the president’s signature, included worrying provisions authorising the use of “lethal force” (Article 11) by security forces and limiting the right to information (Article 9), suspending “fixed, mobile and internet telecommunications services” and restricting the dissemination of “classified, reserved or restricted information through social media, social networks and communication content”.
 Subsequently, the President’s Office contended that this was only a “draft” and issued a new version without these provisions.

 On 18 June, despite the state of emergency suspending freedom of association and assembly, the President’s Office issued Official Bulletin 561 entitled “Ecuadorians’ capital marches for Peace”, to promote a march of “hundreds of Quito residents (…) concerned about the situation in the country and the acts of violence and vandalism”.
 The bulletin included the message “The National Government supports this initiative and joins this cause”.
 Both the official page hosting the bulletin and the tweet promoting it were subsequently deleted.
 A video posted on social media, allegedly recorded during the march, shows a group of people chanting racist messages against the indigenous population.

-For further information or to arrange an interview, please contact Duncan Tucker: [email protected]
+For further information or to arrange an interview, please contact Amnesty International press office: [email protected]